deSantLollipop/selfieee/README.md

 The server-side functionality was implemented with the help of my friend.

-~created in 2021 as one of my university projects, cloned in here.
+created in ~2020/2021 as one of my university projects, cloned in here.